bwubrian/wikitrivia/README.md

 n!trivia [category] for trivia related to category, with [category] being virtually anything not too specific

+n!set_time_limit to change the time limit of questions

+n!set_cooldown to change the minimum time in between questions

 <em>*Note: By default, no questions will be generated with NSFW content</em>